kyroskoh/basho_docs/content/riak/ts/1.4.0/using/planning.md

 The column definitions will determine the columns of your TS table, while the primary key determines where data is stored in your TS cluster.

-While the keywords appear in all uppercase letters here, keywords are not case sensitive.
+Keywords are case sensitive, so be sure to capitalize appropriately.

 {{% note title="Table Limitations" %}}
 You cannot create a table with more than 511 total columns.
 If you try to create a table with more than 511 columns, you will receive an error.